BeboFekry/I-Care-Smart-Doctor/README.md

 Can detect breast cancer from MRI and diagnosis its types 'Malignant' or 'Benign'

+**Methodology:** Developed two models the first one is a binary-classification CNN model VGG16 architecture for the MRI Breast Cancer Evaluation with classes (Cancered and Healthy) with 1 neuron in the output layers and activation function Sigmoid. and the second one for multi-class classification CNN model VGG16 architecture for the MRI Breast Cancer Type Detection with 2 classes with 1 neurons in the output layers and activation function Sigmoid.

 ---

 **Brain Tumor Segmentation From MRI Scan**